Standing behind the rhinos through charity and technology

 While this takes place, Nuix remains focused on tackling these situations, giving increasingly resource-strapped agencies the tools to meet their goal of protecting everything from endangered species to whole human societies.

 While currently unproven, there are strong indications that COVID-19 has a strong link to the international wildlife trade.
-In fact, a wide spectrum of diseases—including Ebola, H5N1 (avian influenza), and Dengue fever—have roots with wild animals.
+In fact, a wide spectrum of diseases—including Ebola, H5N1 (avian influenza), and Dengue fever—have roots in wild animals.
 The illegal trading of wild animals makes the impact and scale impossible to track, however.

 Environmental crime (which includes wildlife trafficking) is the 4th largest global crime, with illegal wildlife trade alone estimated at up to $23 billion USD per year.
 These crimes are highly organized and continue to have a major impact on people and wildlife, with thousands of species globally facing extinction and communities being exposed to greater poverty and crime.

 Stopping wildlife trafficking requires a coordinated effort across law enforcement, government entities, field teams, and financial institutions on a global scale.
 With links to human trafficking, the arms trade, and narcotics, illegal wildlife trafficking fuels violence and corruption while forcing local communities into poverty and destroying any hope of a sustainable future.
-Quite simply, we need to enable diverse teams and backgrounds to collaborate and to follow the money together.
+Quite simply, we need to enable diverse teams and backgrounds to collaborate and follow the money together.

 We need a network to defeat a network.